PureStake/algosigner/README.md

 - Transactions with rekeyed accounts now accepted
 - Reference accounts can now be imported with public key only

+### Patch 1.8.2

+Fix for Ledger transactions created in the UI with transfer amounts set to 0.

 ### Patch 1.8.1

 UI Improvements for rekey transactions and reference accounts.